 • Delivers results that can be tracked and measured.

-In competitive portfolio analysis, it is found that even organizations that are not profitable are forced to operate in a highly competitive setting, affecting the success of the delivery of core products and services.
+In competitive portfolio analysis, it is found that even organisations that are not profitable are forced to operate in a highly competitive setting, affecting the success of the delivery of core products and services.

 • Low coverage: Fewer similar products and services are provided by competitors.